(follitropin alfa [rch]) solution for injection

 After Using GONAL-f

-Do not use GONAL-f PEN if the solution contains particles or is not clear.
+Do not use GONAL-f if the solution contains particles or is not clear.

 Do not use the product after the expiry date printed on the label.